hubmapconsortium/ingest-validation-tools/README-validate_submission.py.md

   -h, --help            show this help message and exit --local_directory PATH
-                        Local directory to validate --globus_url URL      The Globus File Manager URL of a directory to validate.
-  --globus_origin_directory ORIGIN_PATH
-                        A Globus submission directory to validate; Should have the form "<globus_origin_id>:<globus_path>".
-  --tsv_paths PATH [PATH ...]
+                        Local directory to validate --tsv_paths PATH [PATH ...]
                         Paths of metadata.tsv files.
   --optional_fields FIELD [FIELD ...]